EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/TEMPLATE_your_tasks.md

   your_tasks: [] # A comma-separated page_ids of the task pages that are related to the current page
 quality_indicators: [] # a comma separated list of indicators related to this page, according to the ids in https://w3id.org/everse/i/indicators/
 keywords: [] # a comma separated list of keywords related to this page (surround multi word terms in quotes), e.g. keywords: ["ci", "cd", "continuous integration", "continuous deployment"]
-training: # A list of training resources relevant for this task or problem (e.g from TeSS registry or elsewhere)
-  - name:
-    registry:
-    url:
 ---

 ## Concrete problem 1, formulated as a question <!-- example: how to version control code? -->